Ericeira Portugal Travel Guide

 Comfortable options for classic Portuguese cuisine plus fresh fish, providing good value.

 Increasingly available, notably in surf-oriented cafes and modern restaurants.
-Traditional cuisine is meat/fish-heavy, so options may be limited in very local places.
-Naturally vegetarian dishes include vegetable rice or soup.
+Traditional cuisine is meat/fish-heavy, so options may be limited in extremely local places.
+Naturally meat-free dishes include vegetable rice or soup.

 Very limited options.
 Self-catering or relying on vegetarian meals is advisable.